Smith & Wesson Brands (NASDAQ:SWBI) Announces Quarterly Earnings Results, Misses Estimates By $0.16 EPS

-Smith & Wesson Brands (NASDAQ:SWBI) released its quarterly earnings data on Wednesday.
+Smith & Wesson Brands (NASDAQ:SWBI) posted its quarterly earnings results on Thursday.
 The company reported $1.13 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.29 by ($0.16), MarketWatch Earnings reports.
-Smith & Wesson Brands had a return on equity of 109.23% and a net margin of 25.41%.
-The company had revenue of $230.48 million during the quarter, compared to analysts’ expectations of $264.98 million.
-During the same quarter in the prior year, the company posted $0.93 EPS.
-The company’s revenue for the quarter was down 7.3% on a year-over-year basis.
+Smith & Wesson Brands had a net margin of 25.41% and a return on equity of 109.23%.
+The business had revenue of $230.48 million during the quarter, compared to analysts’ expectations of $264.98 million.
+During the same quarter in the previous year, the business posted $0.93 EPS.
+The company’s quarterly revenue was down 7.3% on a year-over-year basis.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, January 4th.
-Investors of record on Thursday, December 16th will be paid a $0.08 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 4th.
+Stockholders of record on Thursday, December 16th will be given a dividend of $0.08 per share.
+This represents a $0.32 dividend on an annualized basis and a dividend yield of 1.96%.
 The ex-dividend date of this dividend is Wednesday, December 15th.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 1.96%.
-Smith & Wesson Brands’s dividend payout ratio (DPR) is presently 6.03%.
+Smith & Wesson Brands’s payout ratio is currently 6.03%.

-Several research analysts recently commented on the company.
-Craig Hallum increased their price objective on Smith & Wesson Brands from $22.00 to $25.00 and gave the company a “hold” rating in a research note on Thursday, September 2nd.
-Lake Street Capital cut their target price on Smith & Wesson Brands from $43.00 to $38.00 and set a “buy” rating for the company in a research note on Friday.
-Cowen downgraded Smith & Wesson Brands from an “outperform” rating to a “market perform” rating and cut their price objective for the stock from $38.00 to $22.00 in a research report on Friday.
-Finally, Zacks Investment Research cut Smith & Wesson Brands from a “hold” rating to a “sell” rating in a report on Thursday, November 4th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $26.00.
+Several hedge funds have recently added to or reduced their stakes in SWBI.
+Morgan Stanley grew its position in shares of Smith & Wesson Brands by 11.1% during the third quarter.
+Morgan Stanley now owns 366,490 shares of the company’s stock worth $7,608,000 after buying an additional 36,510 shares in the last quarter.
+Royal Bank of Canada grew its position in shares of Smith & Wesson Brands by 203.7% during the third quarter.
+Royal Bank of Canada now owns 26,387 shares of the company’s stock worth $547,000 after buying an additional 17,698 shares in the last quarter.
+Finally, Bank of New York Mellon Corp grew its position in shares of Smith & Wesson Brands by 1.6% during the third quarter.
+Bank of New York Mellon Corp now owns 349,523 shares of the company’s stock worth $7,257,000 after buying an additional 5,622 shares in the last quarter.
+62.89% of the stock is owned by institutional investors and hedge funds.

 Smith & Wesson Brands Company Profile